.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 While work continued in these mainstay areas, other TVA programs devoted to recreation, tributary area development, and fish and wildlife management gained recognition and importance.

-Because challenges began to emerge with widespread coal use, and because energy demand was projected to keep expanding, TVA began to explore other methods for generating electricity.
-In 1966 in north Alabama, TVA undertook construction of Browns Ferry, its first nuclear power plant.
+As challenges began to emerge with the widespread use of coal, and energy demand was projected to continue expanding, TVA began to explore alternative methods for generating electricity.
+In 1966, in north Alabama, TVA undertook construction of Browns Ferry, its first nuclear power plant.